• 202-640-2181

 Creating a revocable living trust is only part of the process.
 For the trust to actually control your real estate, the property must first be properly transferred into the trust.
 This step is commonly referred to as funding the trust, and it is one of the most overlooked parts of Read more

-By Joseph Gentile, 4 hours ago
+By Joseph Gentile, 2 months ago

 Estate Planning